 Background: Hemolytic disease of the newborn (HDN) affects 3/100,000 - 80/100,000 patients yearly.
 The three phases of HDN include fetal anemia, acute anemia, and late anemia.
 Fetal anemia can lead to hydrops fetalis and death and is treated with intrauterine blood transfusions.
 Acute anemia is treated with exchange transfusion and hyperbilirubinemia is treated with phototherapy.
-Late anemia occurs 2-4 weeks after birth and is likely a production issue due to marrow suppression from intrauterine transfusions until there is evidence of marrow recovery.
+Late anemia occurs 2-4 weeks after birth and is likely a production issue due to marrow suppression from intrauterine transfusion therapy.
+Late anemia is treated with recurrent blood transfusions until there is evidence of marrow recovery.
 There have been a handful of case reports of using recombinant human erythropoietin (RHuEPO) to minimize/prevent late anemia.